Charles Rettig: Commissioner

 On February 13, 2018, Rettig's nomination was received in the Senate and referred to the Committee on Finance.
 During his confirmation hearing before the Senate Finance Committee on June 28, 2018, Rettig "told lawmakers he would ensure that the agency is 'impartial and non-biased from top to bottom' and follows the law."
 The committee approved his nomination on July 19, 2018.
 Rettig's nomination was confirmed by the full Senate by a vote of 64–33 on September 12, 2018.
 Secretary Mnuchin administered the oath of office to Rettig on October 1, 2018.

 In May 2018, four months prior to Rettig's confirmation as commissioner, the IRS planned to cut 2,200 employees as part of its FY 2019 budget.
 Rettig's proposed FY 2020 budget included cuts of an additional 1,800 employees.
 (Since FY 2010, IRS staffing has decreased by about 19 percent, primarily in compliance and enforcement.)

 On May 21, 2019, Lloyd Doggett, a Member of the U.S. House of Representatives from Texas, called for Rettig to be jailed for not turning over then-President Donald Trump's tax returns.

-Rettig has continued his duties as IRS Commissioner under the Biden administration.
+Rettig continued his duties as IRS Commissioner under the Biden administration.
 In May 2021, ProPublica published reported incomes and tax payments of Jeff Bezos, Warren Buffett, and Elon Musk as part of an investigative report about tax avoidance by the very wealthy.
 Taxpayer information is confidential however, and it is a criminal violation for IRS employees to release it to the public or press.
 In response to questioning by the U.S. Senate's Finance Committee, Rettig said that he would launch an investigation into the potential source of the ProPublica article detailing the billionaires' tax returns.